manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ```

 You can define `static` extension methods too.
 Since static methods don't have a receiver, the method
-itself must be annotated with `manifold.ext.api.Extension`:
+itself must be annotated with `manifold.ext.rt.api.Extension`:

 ```java
 @Extension